noel560/noel560/README.md

 ## Hi there 👋

-✨ I'm a Developer from Hungary passionate about technology.
-I'm currently learning C++ and Python, aiming to pursue a career in software/game development or cybersecurity.
-Always eager to build, break, and learn more!
+✨ I'm a developer from Hungary with a strong curiosity for how things work under the hood.
+Currently diving deep into C++ and Python, with the goal of building a career in software development, game programming, or cybersecurity.

 💻 I have experience in web development, though it's not the field I want to pursue long-term.
 I'm much more passionate about building systems, games, or exploring the world of cybersecurity.

+🌱 I’m on a journey to become a well-rounded developer, and plan to explore Rust, Bash scripting, and C in the near future.
 <!--
 **noel560/noel560** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.